MicrosoftDocs/intellicode/docs/quickstart-team-completions.md

 If you want more information about what data is used and transferred in this process see [IntelliCode data and  privacy](https://docs.microsoft.com/visualstudio/intellicode/custom-models#data-and-privacy).

 ## Automate model retraining
-To keep your completions up-to-date as your code changes, you can automate training your model in Azure DevOps with the IntelliCode CI build task.
+To keep your completions up-to-date as your code changes, and share the model with others who have access to your repo, you can automate training your model in Azure DevOps with the IntelliCode CI build task.

 Before you start, make sure that:
 * You have permission to create and edit pipelines for the project.
 Or, ask your CI Admin.